interstellar-app/interstellar-website/src/content/docs/contributing/sponsoring.md

 - The servers and services running [kbin.earth](https://kbin.earth) (Interstellar's home Mbin instance).
 - The domains used for Interstellar and kbin.earth.
 - Time spent developing Interstellar and administrating kbin.earth
-- Any additional future liabilities (like an Apple Developer account).
+- Any additional future costs (e.g., an Apple Developer account).

 You can use one of the following links if you've decided to be a sponsor: